A. M. Winn: Work in California

 Nonetheless, because of his considerable achievements in the prior two years, and his previous military experience in Mississippi, Winn was appointed an officer in the California State Militia.
 On April 10, the California Legislature passed a resolution appointing A. M. Winn as Brigadier-General.
 Governor Peter Burnett approved his appointment.

 The next four years were ones of considerable turmoil in California.
 Although the influx of Americans like Winn helped put California on a road of civilized progress, large numbers of indigent and foreign persons also arrived whose morals were considerably less grounded.
 Riots and organized criminal activity spread throughout the state and soon California was the most lawless state in the Union.

 Among the most ruthless criminals was the gang of Joaquin Murietta.
 Winn helped organize the commission and survey which lead to the establishment of the California State Rangers from among the State Militia.
-Additionally, he helped the various societies throughout the state organize the associations which identified, recruited, and supported the lawmen and Vigilante groups that would pacify the state in a few years.
-During the Squatters Riots of 1850, Winn issued a Proclamation declaring Martial Law and brought 500 members of the State Militia to patrol the streets of Sacramento City to guard against further civil unrest.
+Additionally, he helped the various societies throughout the state organize the associations which identified, recruited, and supported the lawmen and Vigilante groups that would pacify the state in a few years. uring the Squatters Riots of 1850, Winn issued a Proclamation declaring Martial Law and brought 500 members of the State Militia to patrol the streets of Sacramento City to guard against further civil unrest.
 In October, Winn participated in raising a force during the Coloma Indian troubles in El Dorado County.
 During the Cholera Epidemic of October - November 1850, Winn used his entire stock of lumber making coffins to bury the dead at his own expense.
 As a result of these successes, Winn was reappointed by Governor John Bigler four years later.

 Believing that strong law and order programs needed to be balanced with moral and educational programs aimed at mitigating addiction, vice, and criminality, Winn became a member of the Sons of Temperance in 1853 and organized the Winn Division # 220 in Sacramento.
 The Division was successful in limiting the number and location of saloons, establishing hospices and treatment centers, and publishing articles on the dangers of alcoholic and narcotic uses.

 Winn also became a member of the Sacramento Pioneers Association and the Order of the Star Spangled Banner on November 11, 1855.
 Through these organizations, he helped push through several educational programs intent on organizing youth activity and growing civic consciousness in young adults especially those of foreign origin.